suchapalaver/krust/README.md

 -- std_threads uses Rust's standard library thread to process in parallel

--- single-thread has no parallel processing
+-- single_thread has no parallel processing